Rebecca Tully talks about money with her nine-year-old daughter when they are making decisions over what to buy and what not to buy.

 “If they’re getting a regular amount, then they’re able to learn how to manage it; it can help them learn how to save, how to budget.
 What’s really important is learning from their mistakes, understanding the consequences.”

 She says parents can open a bank account for children aged seven and over.
 “That’s setting your child up for the future, but also they know they have an account there, and they know how it works and the purpose of it.”
-Parents can then encourage their children to save, by offering to match what they put aside.
+The adult can then encourage their children to save, by offering to match what they put aside.

-Above all, she says parents should make learning about money fun.
+Above all, she says adults should make learning about money fun.
 Fiona recommends getting children to help plan a shopping trip, working out a budget, and estimating costs.
 “Get them involved in it.
 Looking at different brands is a way that you could save money.
 So they actually start to understand it and learn how to budget; rather than just saying ’No, put that back’.”

 Values are key